TULiberalArts/Philosophy/pages/undergradaute.md

 layout: page
 description: >-
   Major or minor in Philosophy at Temple University in Philadephia.
-Explore topics like the morality of law to bioethics under   interdisciplinary faculty.
+Explore topics including the   morality of law, bioethics and feminist philosopy.
 keywords: >-
   BA in philosophy, Department of Philosophy, Major in Philosophy, Minor in Philosophy